·Use case

 # 1. Save the .mbnt bundle.
 This is the primary preservation

-# other digital exhibit: hash it, log it, store it on
+# exhibit: hash it, log it, store it on write-once or

 # 2. Save the canonical document the bundle commits to.
 For